appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/git-providers.md

 ./ac-self-hosted.sh -n "spacetech" export
 ```

-3. Boot appcircle server.
+3. Boot Appcircle server.

 ```bash
 ./ac-self-hosted.sh -n "spacetech" up
 ```

-On complete, refresh your browser and login to appcircle with your account.
+On complete, refresh your browser and login to Appcircle with your account.
 You should see new git providers on repository connection page. :tada:

 ![](https://cdn.appcircle.io/docs/assets/be-850-sample-enable-both-options.png)